TodePond/TodePondDotCom/wikiblogarden/tadi-web/fame/facts/readme.md

 # Pond of Fame

+The Pond of Fame is basically a still image of a bunch of cute characters with nametags.

 ## Heroes

 There's a blob of data out there in the [cloud](/wikiblogarden/better-computing/synchronising-data/).
 It's a list of all the cute characters that appear in the Pond of Fame.
 I call them HEROES.